behnamazimi/merriam-webster-dictionary-extension/readme.md

 ### For your information:

-- My personal API keys are set by default, so you might be able to test its functionality before getting your API key if you wish.
+- My personal API options are set by default, so you can test the functionality of the extension.
+Just keep in mind you **only can get 20 definitions** with my public API key, so it's a good idea to get your API key soon ;)
 - This extension is hastily developed for personal uses, feel free to give any constructive feedback. :)